 Allport would put the artillery-spotting diorama training to good use.
 They were ‘superfluous’ to Taylor, who remained an aspiring fighter pilot.7

 Taylor studied at Reading University, with digs at Wantage Hall.
 It was here that he befriended ‘Anzac’ Whiteman from Western Australia.
 Whiteman, a Rhodes Scholar passed the exams, ‘as was to be expected.’
-Taylor, never confident, scrapped through to the next stage; flight training.
+Taylor admitted ‘examination nerves bothered me’, and was relieved to have ‘scraped through’ to the next stage: flight training.

 Now you land it!